 We normally make offers in terms of grades.

-If you are a suitable candidate you may be invited to an applicant day.
+If you are a suitable candidate you may be invited to an offer holder event.
 During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning